Spring Garden Revival

 Contact Cohasset's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

 Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection and regulatory compliance in Cohasset.
-Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags only (no plastic), as mandated by the Massachusetts Department of Environmental Protection.
-The Transfer Station operates during posted hours and requires resident permits or stickers, with fees based on load type.
-Dispose of grub-infested turf, thatch, and soil plugs from core aeration according to municipal guidelines.
+Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags only—plastic bags are prohibited per Massachusetts Department of Environmental Protection guidelines.
+The Transfer Station operates during posted hours and requires resident permits or stickers, with fees based on material type.
+Grub-infested turf, thatch, and soil plugs from core aeration must be separated and disposed of according to municipal procedures.
 Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with local composting programs.
 Pesticide containers must be triple-rinsed, documented, and brought to household hazardous waste events—never placed in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited under MS4 regulations.
+Disposal in streets, gutters, or storm drains is strictly prohibited and constitutes an MS4 violation.
+For detailed procedures and collection schedules:

 Cohasset Department of Public Works